seanpmaxwell/Trool/README.md

 - Trool iterates the entire spreadsheet and first looks for all the imports, then it goes back through and initializes all the decision-tables.
 So the ordering of your tables/imports does not matter.
-For cleanliness I recommend keeping them separated. // pick up here
+For cleanliness I recommend keeping them separated.

 - All imports must begin with the cell `Import: "Import Name"`.
 If you pass an import in the imports holder (via `applyRules()`) that has a key matching an import name in the spreadsheet, you will get the warning: